grpc/proposal/A88-xds-data-error-handling.md

 This document proposes adding support for the new xDS error propagation mechanism described in [xRFC TP3], which provides a cleaner mechanism for detecting non-existing resources.
-It also defines improved behavior for handling all xDS-related data errors.
+It also defines improved behavior for handling all xDS-related data errors, including improved behavior for the xDS resource timer.

 ## Background